-New research shows naming things quickly and accurately more difficult from our fiftiesJanuary 4th, 2013 in Psychology & Psychiatry /
+New research shows naming things quickly and accurately more difficult from our fiftiesJanuary 4, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A study of adults from the ages of 25 to 70-plus revealed that our ability to spontaneously and accurately name common objects starts to decline when we hit our 50s and accelerates throughout our 60s and 70s.